pbrisbin/setup-tool-action/README.md

 tool-specific actions or support cases for which a tool-specific action doesn't exist, without having to create one.

+Thanks to the provided [typings](action-types.yml), it is possible to use this action in a type-safe way using https://github.com/typesafegithub/github-workflows-kt which allows writing workflow files using a type-safe Kotlin DSL.

 ## Usage

 Look at the typical URLs for the binary assets you intend to install.
 Compare